Scenario planning: Principle

-Scenario analysis can also be used to illuminate "wild cards."
-For example, analysis of the possibility of the earth being struck by a meteor suggests that whilst the probability is low, the damage inflicted is so high that the event is much more important (threatening) than the low probability (in any one year) alone would suggest.
-However, this possibility is usually disregarded by organizations using scenario analysis to develop a strategic plan since it has such overarching repercussions.

-Combination of Delphi and scenarios

-Scenario planning concerns planning based on the systematic examination of the future by picturing plausible and consistent images of that future.
-The Delphi method attempts to develop systematically expert opinion consensus concerning future developments and events.
-It is a judgmental forecasting procedure in the form of an anonymous, written, multi-stage survey process, where feedback of group opinion is provided after each round.

 Numerous researchers have stressed that both approaches are best suited to be combined.
 Due to their process similarity, the two methodologies can be easily combined.
 The output of the different phases of the Delphi method can be used as input for the scenario method and vice versa.
 A combination makes a realization of the benefits of both tools possible.
 In practice, usually one of the two tools is considered the dominant methodology and the other one is added on at some stage.